dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Configuration

 {{% alert title="Important" color="warning" %}}
 Currently, only message value serialization/deserialization is supported.
-Since cloud events are not supported, the `rawPayload=true` metadata must be passed.
+Since cloud events are not supported, the `rawPayload=true` metadata must be passed when publishing Avro messages.
+Please note that `rawPayload=true` should NOT be set for consumers as the message value, while properly deserialized into json will be wrapped into a CloudEvent.
 {{% /alert %}}

 When configuring the Kafka pub/sub component metadata, you must define: